BinduMadhuriK/OIBSIP/README.md

 - Project: **IRIS FLOWER CLASSIFICATION**
 - Description: Iris flower has three species - setosa, versicolor, and virginica, which differs according to their measurements.
 Now assume that we have the measurements of the iris flowers according to their species, and here the task is to train a machine learning model that can learn from the measurements of the iris species and classify them.
 - Dataset Provided: The Scikit-learn library provides the dataset for iris flower classification.
 The same dataset [link](https://www.kaggle.com/datasets/saurabh00007/iriscsv) is shared for the task of iris flower classification with Machine Learning.
-- Libraries used: pandas, numpy, matplotlib, seaborn, pickle, sklearn, Logistic Regression, Decision Tree, K-Neighbors, Naïve Bayes, SVC.
+- Libraries used: pandas, numpy, matplotlib, seaborn and scikit-learn.
-- Models used: Decision Tree, K-Neighbors, Naïve Bayes, SVC
+- Models used: Logistic Regression, K-Nearest Neighbors (KNN) classification, Gaussian Naive Bayes classification, Support Vector Machine, Decision Tree, and Random Forest
 - Repository: The project's GitHub repository can be found at [TASK 1](https://github.com/BinduMadhuriK/OIBSIP/tree/main/TASK%201).

 ## TASK 2